Ctenotus leonhardii: Habitat and ecology

-The home range of Leonhardi's ctenotus ranges from 20-60m, similar to the home range size for other Ctenotus species.
+The home range of Leonhardi's ctenotus ranges from 20-60 square meters (215–646 square feet), similar to the home range size for other Ctenotus species.
 Leonhardi's ctenotus is carnivorous, with a generalist insectivore diet.
-They are active foragers, foraging within the open spaces between grasses and other groundcover plants for prey.
+It is an active forager, foraging within the open spaces between grasses and other groundcover plants for prey.
 The majority of foraging occurs around midday, with the bulk of the diet being made up of cockroaches, spiders, grasshoppers, silverfish, beetles, weevils, and the larvae of moths and butterflies.
 Unlike most other Ctenotus species, Leonhardi's ctenotus rarely eats termites but will when other prey are scarce.
-Major native predators of Leonhardi's ctenotus include Gould's goanna (Varamus gouldii) and Rusty Desert Monitor (Varamus eremius).
+Major native predators of Leonhardi's ctenotus include Gould's goanna (Varanus gouldii) and the rusty desert monitor (Varanus eremius).
 High densities of introduced predators like foxes have also been associated with lower recapture success in mark-recapture surveys of Leonhardi's ctenotus, suggesting predation by this species.

 Densities of Leonhardi's ctenotus have been found to be negatively associated with increased rainfall, with peak densities occurring during prolonged dry periods.
 However, individual body condition has been found to deteriorate in dry years compared to years with higher rainfall.
 Leonhardi's ctenotus is often sympatric with numerous other Ctenotus species in the arid zones, with up to 14 species from this genus sometimes co-occurring in one area.

 Reproduction

-Leonhardi's ctenotus reproduce via sexual reproduction.
-Spermatogenesis, ovulation and mating occur most typically in Spring, though breeding can occur anywhere between October and February.
-They are oviparous, laying 5 eggs on average.
-However, litter size is highly variable and dependent upon environmental conditions, with no successful reproduction occurring in some years.
-Furthermore, litter size is variable across different regions, with Leonhardi's ctenotus in South Australia commonly raising only 2 young, while the same species in the Great Victoria Desert regularly lays up to 7 eggs.
+Leonhardi's ctenotus reproduces by sexual reproduction.
+Spermatogenesis, ovulation and mating occur most typically in spring, though breeding can occur anytime between October and February.
+The species is oviparous, laying 5 eggs on average.
+However, clutch size is highly variable and dependent upon environmental conditions, with no successful reproduction occurring in some years.
+Furthermore, clutch size is variable across different regions, with Leonhardi's ctenotus in South Australia commonly laying only 2 eggs, while the same species in the Great Victoria Desert regularly lays up to 7 eggs.
 Juvenile survival is often low, with only 10-30% of juveniles surviving to adulthood.